[Core Rules] Warhammer Fantasy 1e (1986)

 To cover in depth the extremely detailed and grimdark fantasy world of Warhammer and the many changes it went through with each iteration is beyond the scope of this review, nevertheless a small overview is warranted:

-The World of Warhammer Fantasy is broadly based on Medieval Europe with some Tolkien/Moorcock thrown in and centred around the Empire, very obviously based on the Holy Roman Empire.
-Everything is suitably gritty; The world is mostly ignorant and illiterate, travel is rare and dangerous, cities are disease-filled warrens of crime and corruption, superstition and religious fanaticism are rife, the Authorities are tyrannical, incompetent and corrupt, Sorcery is profane and dangerous and the world is threatened from without and within by a hideous corrosive force known as CHAOS.
+The World of Warhammer Fantasy is broadly based on Medieval Europe with some Tolkien/Moorcock thrown in and centered around the Empire, very obviously based on the Holy Roman Empire.
+Everything is gritty; The world is mostly ignorant and illiterate, travel is rare and dangerous, cities are disease-filled warrens of crime and corruption, superstition and religious fanaticism are rife, the Authorities are tyrannical, incompetent and corrupt, Sorcery is profane and dangerous and the world is threatened from without and within by a hideous corrosive force known as CHAOS.
 And there are dwarves (going extinct) and elves (going extinct) and halflings (fat, greedy, useless tossers) oh my.
 Unusually for a fantasy world, gunpowder exists and is extremely effective.

 In this part we shall cover character creation.
 This game came out in

 1995 1986 LIKE I HAD CLEARLY KNOWN ALL ALONG which one can immediately spot by virtue of its lack of streamlining which is so cleverly hidden that only a genius, nay, a modern day Sherlock Holmes crossbred with Mr. Spock could detect it.
-Warhammer Fantasy Roleplay is a very comprehensive and detailed game, often more focused on versimilitude then game-balance and as opposed to something like AD&D the game gives you the mechanical tools to do just about anything from the get-go.
+Warhammer Fantasy Roleplay is a very comprehensive and detailed game, often more focused on verisimilitude then game-balance and as opposed to something like AD&D the game gives you the mechanical tools to do just about anything from the get-go.
 A drawback is that this game was made before streamlining became a thing, thus you are left with a great deal of stats and skills that would later be streamlined into a more manageable number.